The PRRC conundrum: is the PRRC really responsible…?

 Four different types of PRRC

 A PRRC may work for a manufacturer or an authorized representative and they may be in-house or outsourced.
 That results in four types of PRRC.
-Although they will have much in common, I think there are crucial differences in the details that require specific attention.
-The PRRC training will therefore be split up for these roles.
-The body of the training will for each type of PRRC be the same, the differences will be in the templates and the examples used.
+Although they will have much in common, there are crucial differences in the details that require specific attention.
+The PRRC training will therefore address each of these roles.
+Looking at the role of the PRRC from these different perspectives helps deepen the insights.

 Setup of the training